CMTA/CMTAT/doc/USAGE.md

 - Web3.js 1.9.0
 - OpenZeppelin Contracts Upgradeable (submodule) 4.8.1

+Although present in the dependencies, Hardhat is not included in the toolchain since the project was mainly build with and for Truffle.

 ## Installation

 Clone the git repository, with the option `--recurse-submodules` to fetch the submodules: